KaipoJames/Caesar-Cipher-JS/README.md

  - A JavaScript Library that allows you to encrypt and/or decrypt your messages, passwords, and other texts.
 Securely send your data using the algorithms of caeser-cipher-js.

 ![npm](https://img.shields.io/npm/v/caeser-cipher-js?style=for-the-badge)

+Learn more about what is a [Caesar Cipher](https://www.sciencedirect.com/topics/computer-science/caesar-cipher).

 ## Installation
  - Install with [npm](https://www.npmjs.com/): ``` npm install caeser-cipher-js ```